kubi79/openshift-assignment/README.md

 This project is designed to evaluate your skills and understanding in managing containerized applications using Kubernetes and OpenShift.
 It includes practical tasks that simulate real-world scenarios and challenges you might encounter in a professional environment.

 # Repository Structure

-assignment.pdf: This document outlines the detailed assignment.
-Please read it thoroughly to understand the scope, objectives, and deliverables expected from you. ohb/: This folder contains essential files, including Dockerfiles and other necessary resources, to help you complete the assignment.
+ohb/: This folder contains essential files, including Dockerfiles and other necessary resources, to help you complete the assignment.

 # Getting Started

-1. Read the Assignment: Begin by reading the assignment.pdf file.
+1. Read the Assignment: Begin by reading the assignment.pdf file that has been provided to you.
 It contains all the information about the tasks you are expected to perform, including deployment strategies, application requirements, and additional optional challenges.

 2. Explore the ohb Folder: Inside the ohb folder, you'll find the necessary Dockerfiles and other resources.
 These are crucial for setting up your project environment and should be used as part of your solution.